How to Get Perfect Calligraphy Strokes in Procreate

 Pointed calligraphy dip pens come in lots of sizes and shapes, but what they all have in common is that they are made from metal, and come to a sharp point.
-That point is created by the meeting of two symmetrical pieces of metal called tines.
+The tip of a pointed calligraphy pen is, in fact, made of two symmetrical pieces of metal that sit flush next to each other, called tines.

 Pointed pen strokes are controlled with pressure.